charlesfries/strum/README.md

-# Strum
+# Strum #

-This repo contains all files related to Figure Inc.
+This repo contains all files related to Strum.

 © 2015 Figure Inc.